 A bad serpentine belt is not something you can just put off and wait to deal with.
 The entire functionality of your vehicle may be compromised when your belt is worn, damaged, cracked, or snapped.

 You will know when the belt is getting in bad shape because several signs will present themselves.
-Below are five of the most common symptoms of a faulty serpentine belt:
+Below are seven of the most common symptoms of a faulty serpentine belt:

 1) No Air Conditioning